smartnews/smartnews-ads-advertising-api-spec/README.md

 - [SmartNews Ads Insights API](smartnews-ads-insights-api.md)

 # Ads Manager V2 (AMv2) Update for API Users
 To facilitate a smooth transition to Ads Manager V2 (AMv2), AMv2 data will be integrated into our existing public RESTful APIs.
-This integration allows for a smooth transition from Ads Manager V1 (AMv1) to AMv2, ensuring that our users can access the latest features without disruption.
+This integration allows a smooth transition from Ads Manager V1 (AMv1) to AMv2, ensuring that our users can access the latest features without disruption.

 ## Accessing AMv2 Data
 AMv2 data is automatically available alongside AMv1 data in the following API endpoints: